cnsgcu/CS5560-Lab8/README.md

-# G9L8 -b open_ie
+# G9L8 - open_ie branch

 Relationship extraction using OpenIE.

-JVM heap has to be at leat 3G to start the server.
-Add these memory options -Xmx4G -XX:+UseConcMarkSweepGC when start the server.
+JVM heap has to be at least 3G to run the application.
+Add these memory options -Xmx4G -XX:+UseConcMarkSweepGC when starting the server.

 Learn more about memory options of OpenIE @ https://github.com/knowitall/openie